StrmSrfr/green/README.md

 might otherwise have.
 Thus, exceptions propogate rather like NaN.
 Each special operator has its own rules as to the value of its expression in the face of an exceptional subexpression.

+# Special Operators

+## Quote

+Quote is the simplest special operator.
+It is used in this way:

+    (quote x)

+Quote prevents the evaluation of its operand.
+So in this case, `(quote x)` evaluates to the symbol `x`, whereas just `x` would have caused an error that `x` is not bound to a value.

+Quote can also quote more complicated structures.

+## If

+The if operator takes the following form:

+    (if condition then [else])

+The square brackets here are metasyntax indicating that the `else` portion is optional.

+If the condition is exceptional, if returns it.
+If the condition is true, if returns the evaluation of the `then` portion.
+If the condition is false, if returns the evaluation of the `else` portion.
+If there is no else portion and it would be returned, if returns the empty list.

+## Lambda

+Lambda is used to create functions and bindings.
+It takes this form:

+    (lambda list expression)

+Where the `list` is a list of symbols.
+Lambda returns a function.
+When the function is called, the `expression` is evaluated in a lexical environment constructed by combining the lexical environment in which the lambda expression appeared with a lexical enviroment created by binding each symbol in the lambda list to the corresponding argument in the function invocation.

+For example, this will return the symbol `y`:

+    ((lambda (x) x) (quote y))

+## Macrolet

+Macrolet is used to create macros.
+Within the body of a macrolet defining a macro named `macrox`, expressions of the form `(macrox ...)` will be replaced with the result of calling macrox's expansion function on the unevaluated arguments, and then the new form is evaluated.

+Macrolet takes the form:

+    (macrolet macros body)

+Where `macros` is a list of items of this shape:

+    (name arguments expression)

+Here `name` is the name of the macro and the rest is similar to a lambda expression.
+The `arguments` is a list of symbols which will be replaced with the unevaluated forms in the expression to determine the expansion.

+Here is an example from the test suite:

+    (macrolet ((macrox () (quote x)))
+      (macrox))

+This defines a macro named `macrox` with an expansion function of no arguments.
+The expansion function evaluates to the symbol x.
+Thus, the form `(macrox)` is replaced with `x` prior to evaluation, which causes an error as x has not been bound.

+## repl

+The repl special form is a total hack.
+It gives you a new repl in which the lexical environment is the lexical environment in which it appears.
+When end of file is reached, the repl form returns the last value that it printed.

+# Running